 The Beehive State's 493,000 hunters and anglers spend $1.04 billion annually and support 19,677 jobs.
-Working with the CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Utah are members of the Congressional Sportsmen’s Caucus, Governor Gary Herbert and the Utah Legislative Sportsmen’s Caucus.
+Working with the CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Utah are members of the Congressional Sportsmen’s Caucus and the Utah Legislative Sportsmen’s Caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Utah please contact Inter-Mountain Western States Coordinator Ellary TuckerWilliams.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in Utah, please contact Rocky Mountain States Senior Coordinator Ellary TuckerWilliams.

 Congressional Sportsmen's Caucus